What is endometriosis: causes to recognise

 -

-Pain during bowel movements or urination during menstruation
+Pain with bowel movements or urination during the cycle

 -

-Difficulty conceiving , if the ovaries or tubes become involved
+Difficulty conceiving, if the ovaries or tubes begin to be involved

-Isolated CBD, in these cases, can help reduce pain and inflammation by acting on receptors such as CB1, CB2, TRPV1, GPR55 and PPARγ , also modulating the perception of pain at a central level.
+Isolated CBD, in these cases, can help reduce pain and inflammation by acting on receptors such as CB1, CB2, TRPV1, GPR55, and PPARγ, also modulating pain perception at a central level.

 How do you know if you have endometriosis?

-Understanding if you suffer from endometriosis is not always easy , because the symptoms can be confused with other disorders such as irritable bowel syndrome, recurrent cystitis or “normal” menstrual cramps.
+Understanding if you suffer from endometriosis is not always easy, because symptoms can be confused with other disorders such as irritable bowel, recurrent cystitis, or "normal" menstrual pain.

 -

-Disabling menstrual pain (that doesn't go away with common painkillers)
+Debilitating menstrual pain (that does not respond to common painkillers)

 -